About me

 Kia ora.
 I’m Coralie.
 I’m a potter based in Ōhinehou Lyttelton, Aotearoa New Zealand.

-I predominantly make functional ware for daily use on a potters wheel.
-I use a range of New Zealand clays such as stoneware and earthenware, wild clays.
+I predominantly make domestic ware for daily use on a potter’s wheel.
+I use a range of New Zealand clays such as stoneware, earthenware and some found clays.
 As well as wheel-thrown work, I do some handbuilding, enjoying the different, more sculptural way of working and the irregular surfaces this technique yields.
 I am interested in how my pots can connect to and convey a sense of place.
-This place.

 I enjoy teaching and work to create a relaxed, welcoming atmosphere that encourages students to play with clay and learn the skill of wheel throwing with patience and much practice.
 I focus on skills development rather than object production.
-I have come to see first-hand just how therapeutic working with clay can be for many people.
-Their time each week tuning into their hands and the clay at the wheel is one of their favourite parts of the week and does them so much good.
+I have come to see first-hand just how therapeutic working with clay can be.

 Classes/Workshops/Intensive